StadGent/fractal_styleguide_gent-base/components/41-organisms/timeline/README.md

 Do not use the timeline component to present the programme of a current event.
 In this case use the <a href="{{path './programme.html'}}">programme component</a> instead.

 Do not use the timeline component to show progress or a linear flow.
 In these cases, use a multi-step form or a wizard instead.

+Do not use the timeline component on overview pages or filter pages.
+Only use the timeline component on detail pages.

 ## How it works